JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 {% include /code_samples/live_templates/src/main/java/org/intellij/sdk/liveTemplates/MarkdownContext.java%}
 ```

-> **Note** Once the `MarkdownContext` is defined, be sure to add the new context type to the previously created Live Template settings file.
+> **NOTE** Once the `MarkdownContext` is defined, be sure to add the new context type to the previously created Live Template settings file.

 Within the `<template>...</template>` elements in the `Markdown.xml` [Live Template definition file](#export-the-live-template), add the following context elements: